xiaoxiao-24/shopify-daily-spark/README.md

 Run with airflow
 ----------------
-Deploy the jar file in a docker image, set variables in dag and run with a dag file
+Set variables in dag and run with a dag file

 The docker image [shopify_daily spark pipeline](https://hub.docker.com/repository/docker/xiaoxiaorey/shopify_daily_spark3.0_hadoop3.2) is available on docker hub.